Marketing of alternative broadband services during the transition away from copper.

 The guidelines set out outcomes and principles to ensure that consumers transitioning off copper-based services are able to make informed choices about alternative telecommunications services and the marketing of those services to consumers.

-The TCF has commenced with a project to develop the Marketing Alternative Services Code (the Code).
+The TCF has commenced with its code development project.
 The Commerce Commission has set an expectation to develop a Code in 60 working days based on their published guidelines.

 Working Party Members